apache/plc4x/README.md

 * WinPCAP
 * OpenSSL

-He have tested `WinBuilds` with the bundle of: http://win-builds.org/doku.php/download_and_installation_from_windows Run the installer as "Administrator" or you won't be able to install it to "C:\Program Files" or the 32 Bit counterpart.
+We have tested `WinBuilds` with the bundle of: http://win-builds.org/doku.php/download_and_installation_from_windows Run the installer as "Administrator" or you won't be able to install it to "C:\Program Files" or the 32 Bit counterpart.
 When running the installer, make sure to select the options:
 * Native Windows